 While the students we admit demonstrate very high academic achievements, grades are not the only consideration.
 We are looking for well-rounded, highly motivated people who would make good practitioners.

 If you are invited for an interview, you will visit with a faculty member and a student ambassador for about 30 minutes.
 The entire interview process takes about 2 hours.

 If you are offered admission to the Pharm.D. program, you will receive an email request from PharmCAS for information to allow a criminal background check.
 Be apprised that the Washington State Board of Pharmacy can refuse to issue you a license to practice in the state of Washington due to a felony conviction.

 While public institutions may or may not deny you admission based on a criminal record, you may not receive board approval based on a felony record.
 Since a board-approved internship licensure is required to complete the experiential portions of the professional curriculum, you would not be able to academically progress successfully beyond the first professional year.

 If you have a criminal conviction on your record you may not be able to complete your degree, regardless of whether WSU grants you admission to the Pharm.D. program.

-Pharmacy students may apply for financial aid and should submit the FAFSA by the priority deadline of February 15.
+Pharmacy students may apply for financial aid and should submit the FAFSA online.
 Go to www.fafsa.ed.gov and use 003800 as the school code.

 Some loans for healthcare professionals require parent information, regardless of the student's age and dependent status. www.finaid.wsu.edu has more information.

-Washington state residents are given priority in the admissions process.
-Approximately 30 percent of the incoming class are out of state students.
+Washington state residents are given additional consideration in the admissions process, however approximately 30 percent of the incoming class are out of state students.